 - Have a bell attached to the front door so you can hear when someone enters.

 - Call a buddy or the office on a regular, timed basis.

-Above all, Judd counseled that every real estate professional should listen to their gut.
-“When you have goose bumps, when your heart is racing, that’s your instincts kicking in,” said Judd.
+Above all, Judd counsels that every real estate professional should listen to their gut.
+“When you have goose bumps, when your heart is racing, that’s your instincts kicking in,” she says.
 “I think of it as my guardian angel.
 I can’t tell you how many times I’ve listened, and I’ve always been right.”